38leinaD/Project3D/README.md

 Research project on how to build a software-rendered 3D game engine (no libraries).
-Includes shadowmaps and BPS-based rendering.
+Includes shadowmaps and BSP-based rendering.

 ![Alt text](screenshot.png?raw=true "3D Renderer")